Dolly Parton's Success and Achievements in Timeline

 2001: Good Housekeeping Seal of Approval

-In 2001, Dolly Parton received the Good Housekeeping Seal of Approval, marking the first time it was awarded to an individual.
+In 2001, Dolly Parton received the Good Housekeeping Seal of Approval, marking the first time the seal had been awarded to a person, in recognition of her literacy work.

 2001: Induction into the National Academy of Popular Music/Songwriters Hall of Fame